Active Whitening Charcoal Toothpaste

 Activated charcoal toothpaste is a resurrection of ancient medicine techniques.

-The charcoal toothpaste connects to everything in its path, be it stains, tartar, bacteria, and viruses.
+The charcoal toothpaste connects to everything, including stains, tartar, bacteria, and viruses.

 As it takes tartar off the teeth, your teeth will get whiter, which is a positive, of course, but it may also bind to medications that the body needs to absorb and even bacteria that you need for digestion.